yangdong-liu/yangdong-liu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My paper "Speak of Evil: the Moral Foundation of Hostile Narrative in Chinese Public Diplomacy" has been accepted by IAMCR 2024. 🎉
+My paper is accepted by IAMCR 2024. 🎉